mrcllpnn/AngularSeed-MVCDemo/README.md

 ###UI

 The UI is based on Twitter Bootstrap for the layout and AngularJS to handle the data transfer.
 I used a 3rd-party directive to handle displaying the data in a grid and allowing visitor to update the Employee Grid inline.
 There's aditional logic/code in this directive so that it calls my Service to send any Employee changes/updates to the API backend.
-The code I added starts on Line 92 in UI\app\bower_components\simple-grid\src\simple-grid.js.
+The code I added starts on Line 92 [simple-grid.js](AngularSeed-MVCDemo/UI/app/bower_components/simple-grid/src/simple-grid.js).
 The AngularJS Service/Factory contains $http.GET and $http.POST methods which is injected into the AngularJS View1Ctrl Controller and the simple-grid directive respectfully for Seperation-Of-Concerns.
 The Grid is populated with the Employee data by the Service $http.GET during the initial page load.

 ##Installation